JRice15/global_outage_detection/README.md

 The OWL-I USA dataset, produced with this model, is available on Zenodo [here](https://doi.org/10.5281/zenodo.20433557)

+If you are interested in additional OWL-I data covering other regions, please contact me!  julian.rice@pnnl.gov

+## Usage

 This codebase is designed to be run on the NERSC supercomputing system.

-## Usage

 1. Create the appropriate conda environment using the environment specs files in `env`